Solutions for Zero-Sum Two-Player Games with Noncompact Decision Sets and Unbounded Payoffs: Definitions and Preliminary Results

 is the value of this game.
 Moreover,

 because, by the definitions of $\uh(c)^{\flat}$ and $\uh(c)^{\sharp}$,

 and, in view of (\ref{eq:111111}),

-where the last inequality follows from (\ref{eq:g}) with $\pi^\A=\delta_{\{a\}}$ and $\pi^\bb=\delta_{\{b\}}.$ Therefore, the game $\{\A,\bb, c\}$ has a solution in pure strategies (that is, the players can play only pure strategies, and this game has a solution) if and only if there is a pure solution of the game $\{\A,\bb, c\}$. } \end{remark}
+where the last inequality follows from (\ref{eq:g}) with $\pi^\A=\delta_{\{a\}}$ and $\pi^\bb=\delta_{\{b\}}.$ Therefore, the game $\{\A,\bb, c\}$ has a solution in pure strategies (that is, the players can play only pure strategies, and this game has a solution) if and only if there is a pure solution for the game $\{\A,\bb, c\}$.